 - Major surgery, prior to or

-- Stomach ulcers or bleeding or perforation, or history of or
+- Stomach ulcers, bleeding, or perforation, active or recent or

 - Use for pain relief of labor or childbirth—Should not be used in patients with these conditions.